mheap/nexmo-developer/_documentation/en/meetings/code-snippets/create-long-term-room.md

 description: Setting up a Long Term Meeting Room
 ---

-# Setting up a Long Term Meeting Room
+# Set up a Long Term Meeting Room

 How to setup a long term room using the Meetings API.